ephoning/sam-genai-rag-prototype/README.md

       - click 'Create policy'

 ```
-* Repeat the above IAM UI interaction for the QAFunction lambda
+* Repeat the above IAM UI interaction for the QAFunctionRole

 * Create API Gateway
 ```
 - browse to 'API Gateway' service
 - find 'GenAIPrototype' API and click it
 - click orange 'DeployAPI' button
-- enter a 'Stage' name
+- enter a 'Stage' name (note that the stge name is featured in the URLs for accessing/calling the lambda functions)
 - click 'Deploy'
 ```